j9hasan/lvgl_file_manager/README.md

 # To-do
 - all image format support
 - video decoder
-- more basic file handeling
+- more basic file handeling e.g move,copy, rename

-In case you face any problem, raise an Issue.
+In case you face any problem, please raise an Issue.